goladus/ff4fepr/README.md

                         Dump monster item table numbers and drop rates to screen.
-  --dump-monster-drops  Dump monster drop data to screen. (resolves item-table) --dump-spells         Dump spell stats
+  --dump-monster-drops  Dump monster drop data to screen. (resolves item-table) --dump-spells         Dump spell stats --dump-eqtables       Dump class equip tables --dump-itemnames      Dump item names from rom.
-  --hitratings          list attack * hitrate for each weapon --test-monsters       Test loading monsters and dumping to rom with no changes --test-weapons        Test loading weapons into memory and dumping to rom with no changes.
+  --dump-itemkeys       Dump item names used by ff4fepr --dump-spellkeys      Dump spell names used by ff4feper --generate-form       Generate web form from script options (doesn't do much atm) --hitratings          list attack * hitrate for each weapon --test-monsters       Test loading monsters and dumping to rom with no changes --test-weapons        Test loading weapons into memory and dumping to rom with no changes.
   --test-drops          Test loading drop tables and dumping to rom with no changes.
   --test-spells         Test loading and writing spell stats with no changes.
+  --test-eqtables       Test loading and writing equip tables with no changes.
   --tpassbuff           Add Bacchus, Silkweb, StarVeil, Elixir, and Spoon to Troia Pass Shop --special             ????
 ```